raghvendra03/66-Days-of-Data/README.md

 ### Day 39
 * Read this article - "How to Master Scikit-learn for Data Science" a step-by-step guide to understand the basis of Scikit-learn

+### Day 40
+*

+### Day 41
+* Read the 2nd chapter from "Hand on ML with Keras, Tensorflow and Scikit Learn" which gives a basic understanding of working with datasets end to end.